 - Yellow teeth usually bleach well, however brown teeth may not whiten as much.
 Teeth with gray tones, white spots, or discoloration from a "dead" tooth may not bleach at all.

 - Some conditions may become worse if teeth are bleached.
-These include: sensitive teeth or teeth with worn enamel, and patients with bruxism or temporomandibular joint disorder (TMJ/TMD).
+These include: sensitive teeth or teeth with worn enamel, and patients with bruxism (grinding or gnashing of teeth) or temporomandibular joint disorder (TMJ/TMD).
 In-office whitening procedures may be able to be performed in some cases with these conditions.
 Consult your dentist.

 - Tooth whitening is not effective if tooth discoloration is caused by medications or a tooth injury.